discordextremelist/website/README.md

 When you first start DEL, and every time you make a change to any of the `.ts` files, you will need to run `npm run compile`.

 Run `npm start` to start DEL.

+Contribution

+If you see any errors in my website content or feel you could make improvements then please feel free to open an issue or raise a pull request.
+Or if you wish just leave a comment on the relevant page.

+If you notice any bugs relating to the theme or display of the website please raise an issue with me.